Yashibm/MNIST-Image-recognition/README.md

 # Image recognition of handwritten digits using CNN and ANN

+This repo contains two models that were used to recognise handwritten digit images from the MNIST dataset.

 Two models implemented:
 Feedforward ANN (baseline)
 Convolutional Neural Network (CNN – improved performance)